AdobeXD/plugin-samples/scenegraph.md

 <a name="SceneNode+localBounds"></a>

 ### *sceneNode.localBounds : \![<code>Bounds</code>](#Bounds)*
 The node's _path bounds_ in its own local coordinate space.
-This coordinate space may be rotated and translated relative to theparent's coordinate space.
-Path bounds match the selection outline seen in XD, but exclude some visual parts of the node (outerstroke, drop shadow / blur, etc.).The visual top-left of a node's path bounds is located at (localBounds.x, localBounds.y).
-This value is _not_ necessarily (0,0) inthe local coordinate space: for example, a text node's baseline is at Y=0 in local coordinates, so the top of the text has anegative Y value.
+This coordinate space may be rotated and translated relative to the parent's coordinate space.
+Path bounds match the selection outline seen in XD, but exclude some visual parts of the node (outerstroke, drop shadow / blur, etc.).

+The visual top-left of a node's path bounds is located at (localBounds.x, localBounds.y).
+This value is _not_ necessarily (0,0) in the local coordinate space: for example, a text node's baseline is at Y=0 in local coordinates, so the top of the text has a negative Y value.

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode)
 **Read only**: true